 - Urinary symptoms (urgency or frequency)

-Women with ovarian cancer report that symptoms are persistent and represent a change from normal for their bodies.
-The frequency and/or number of such symptoms are key factors in the diagnosis of ovarian cancer.
-Several studies show that even early stage ovarian cancer can produce these symptoms.
+- Women with ovarian cancer report that symptoms are persistent and represent a change from normal for their bodies.
+The frequency and/or the number of such symptoms are key factors in the diagnosis of ovarian cancer.
+Several studies show that even early-stage ovarian cancer can produce these symptoms.